Janneke Gerards, Montaigne Centre for Rule of Law and Administration of Justice, Utrecht University

 Towards Protocol 15

 About fifteen years ago, European fundamental rights scholars, judges and politicians were confronted with a new reality.
 Until then, most scholars had admired the way in which the European Court of Human Rights managed to develop influential human rights doctrines.
-National politicians were keen to make use of the legal arguments offered by the Court’s case-law, and victims of human rights violations increasingly found their way to the Court to obtain individual redress.
+National politicians and judges were keen to make use of the legal arguments offered by the Court’s case-law, and victims of human rights violations increasingly found their way to the Court to obtain individual redress.
 Of course, criticism of the Court’s work could be seen, but in the first decades of its existence, the Court’s supporters seemed to outnumber its critics by far.

 By the turn of the millennium, the tables slowly seemed to turn: Domestic concerns about different aspects of the European project were on the rise.
 At first these seemed to be mainly about the European Union, culminating in a resounding rejection of the European Constitutional Treaty in the Netherlands and France.
 But then they started to spill over to the Convention and the ECtHR, fuelled by a number of controversial judgments on prisoners’ voting rights, social security and migration matters.
 A famous manifestation of the criticism levelled at the Court was a 2009 speech by Supreme Court judge Lord Hoffmann, in which he argued that the ECtHR was going too far by imposing overly extensive Convention interpretations on the States, thereby impinging on their sovereignty.
 Especially in the United Kingdom, politicians were eager to embrace such criticism, at some point making it a realistic prospect that the UK would leave the Convention.
 Moreover, the message was quickly picked up by other domestic scholars, judges and politicians, even in States that had always been regarded as particularly loyal to the European project, such as the Netherlands.
 They, too, increasingly expressed concern about the Court’s evolutive and dynamic interpretation, its purported lack of respect for the subsidiarity principle, and its generally activist stand that made the Convention go beyond what the States had consented to.
 It has been well-documented that such criticism spread in many States, even if its origins and manifestations greatly differed.